jfndi/DesignPatternsInCpp/README.md

 	of the builder design pattern is to separate the construction of a complex object from its representation.

+	* Singleton:
+	The singleton design pattern is a software design principle that is used to restrict the instantiation of a class to one object.
+This is useful when exactly one object is needed to coordinate actions across the system.

+	* Multiton:
+	The multiton pattern is a design pattern which generalizes the singleton pattern.
+Whereas the singleton allows only one instance of a class to be created, the multiton pattern allows for the controlled creation of multiple instances, which it manages through the use of a map.

 Structural patterns:

 	* Composite: